gryf/ferrit/README.rst

 Architecture
 ------------

-Ferrit consists of two servers, http and ssh and companion script for generating payload for the ssh server.
+Ferrit consists of two servers, http and ssh.

 We relay on real Jenkins installation, so it has to be configured up front.
 See next section for details.